Dealing with trauma

 Many different kinds of therapy can be “trauma-focused” or be relevant to understanding trauma.
 The distress of an upsetting and traumatic event may never go away, but trauma-focused therapies tend to share the aim of helping someone deal with the shock, memories, and emotions of a trauma in a way that makes it easier to manage and think about.
 One important distinction between trauma therapies and talking therapies is the fact that an individual does not have to talk about the trauma they have experienced.
 This makes them particularly useful for people who aren’t yet ready to discuss what has happened to them.
 A number of techniques have been designed – usually they have been initially developed to help people with post-traumatic stress disorder (PTSD).

-Two examples of trauma-focused approaches are EDMRquestion icon and Prolonged Exposurequestion icon:
+Two examples of trauma-focused approaches are EDMRt and Prolonged Exposuret:

 What is EMDR?